DarkoChu/Musii/README.md

 - A cozy, nostalgic media experience
 - A stylized, playful aesthetic

-## Todo
+## To-do

+- [ ] **DRAW JOHN MUSII >:3333**
+- [ ] Fix the Discovery Page layout
 - [ ] Make this a proper web app
+- [ ] Controller support
 - [ ] Find an API that recommends music based on MP3/WAV metadata
-- [ ] **DRAW JOHN MUSII >:3333**